-“Nora Benedict's illuminating book is an essential contribution to the understanding of Borges' relationship to the written word.
-The portrait of Borges as writer and reader is now made complete with Benedict's exploration of Borges as editor.”—Alberto Manguel, Director of the Center for Research into the History of Reading
+“Nora Benedict’s illuminating book is an essential contribution to the understanding of Borges’ relationship to the written word.
+The portrait of Borges as writer and reader is now made complete with Benedict’s exploration of Borges as editor.”—Alberto Manguel, director, Center for Research into the History of Reading

 “Offering us a complex view of Borges’s creative process and drawing on extensive archival work, Benedict demonstrates how his fictions and ideas are interconnected with the materiality of the book and the networks of cultural institutions.
 This is an essential book for specialists in Borges as well as in modern literature.”—Graciela Montaldo, Columbia University